takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 ### Create a service

-We used this command before, when we created the visualizer service.
-The command comes in the for of `docker service create` and has many options to fine tune your service.
+We used this command before when we created the visualizer service.
+The command comes in the form of `docker service create` and has many options to fine-tune your service.
 You can explore the options with `docker service create --help` or use the [official reference](https://docs.docker.com/engine/reference/commandline/service_create/){:target="_blank"}.

-Many options are similar to the options of `docker container run` and you'll find options specific to Swarm mode.
+Many options are similar to the options of `docker container run` and you'll find options that are specific to Swarm mode.

 ### List services